 Claims of well being: These are just that – statements such as “makes you feel better.”
 These claims do not require pre-approval by the FDA.
-(See our documents called Complementary and Alternative Methods and Cancer and Placebo Effect for more information on these kinds of claims and the effects that supplements and other substances sometimes have.)
+(See Complementary and Alternative Methods and Cancer and Placebo Effect for more information on these kinds of claims and the effects that supplements and other substances sometimes have.)

 Health claims: These are statements about known health benefits of certain compounds.
 For example, risk-reduction claims such as “folate may reduce the chance of pregnant women delivering an infant with neural tube defects” fall into this category.
 The FDA must pre-approve all health claims, and requires that they be supported by evidence from scientific studies.
 Remember that risk-reduction claims are not the same as prevention claims.

 Structure or function claims: These are the most confusing claims made to consumers.
 They are claims about the effect of the dietary supplement on the structure or function of the body.
 The FDA published a ruling in January 2000 that explained exactly what kinds of structure or function claims were OK for dietary supplements.

 Dietary supplements may not make any claims regarding the treatment of disease.
 But the following descriptions and examples are considered structure or function claims that are OK for dietary supplements:

 - The product’s mechanism of action (“works as an antioxidant”)